Renyu-Liu/riichi-mahjong-calculator/README.md

 <img width="1008" height="551" alt="image" src="https://github.com/user-attachments/assets/ebe2d444-c1a8-46e9-bea5-243fab2cdb55" />

 The score breakdown includes the total points, fu/han points, and yaku detected.
 It also guides players to redistribute their points.
+It will show "No Yaku Found" if no yaku is detected.

+To familiarize yourself with yaku and scoring rules, you may click "Rules" button at top right corner to view them at any time.

 ## Technical Overview